The truth is, dwell time is a confusing and misunderstood metric.

 It’s a Good Indicator of Relevance (User Intent)

-In contrast, let’s take a look at this page (currently ranking #6 for the same query, at the time of writing).
+In contrast, let’s take a look at this page (ranking #6 for the same query, at the time of writing).

-It doesn’t take long to realise that the content is nowhere near as extensive as the guide from NerdFitness (and nor is the overall UX particularly great).
+It doesn’t take long to realise that this is nowhere near as high-quality as the guide from NerdFitness.

 It (Potentially) Trumps Bounce Rate as a Ranking Signal

-Why?
-Because “bounce rate” is pretty sketchy as a “ranking signal” to say the least.
+Bounce rate is pretty sketchy as a “ranking signal”, to say the least.

 To illustrate this, let’s go back to our previous example (the “paleo” one).

-Not only do these two (in reality, very different) visits appear to be 100% identical, they also both state that my “time on page” was exactly 0 seconds.
+Not only do these two (in reality, very different) visits appear identical, they also both state time on page of zero seconds.

-In order for GA to calculate the “time on page”, it needs two clicks: an entrance click and an exit click.
-If there’s no exit click (e.g. the user clicking through to another page on your website), GA can’t calculate the “time on page”.
+In order for GA to calculate the time on page, it needs two clicks: an entrance click and an exit click.
+If there’s no exit click (e.g. the user clicking through to another page on your website), GA can’t make a calculation.